// one assignment

 Drop: -2.3 points

-Submitting a 40% paper instead of nothing saves you 5 grade points.
-That is often the difference between a B- and a C+.
-Even a half-finished assignment that earns 50-60% limits the damage substantially.
-The only scenario where not submitting is acceptable is if academic integrity is at stake.
+A 40% paper instead of nothing saves you 5 grade points.
+That is often the difference between B- and C+.
+Even a half-finished assignment that earns 50 to 60% limits the damage.
+The only case where not submitting is acceptable is if academic integrity is at stake.

 If you missed an assignment worth X% of your grade, you need to overperform on remaining assignments to compensate.
-The formula: Required Average on Remaining = (Target Grade x Total Weight - Current Points) / Remaining Weight.
-The more remaining weight available, the easier recovery becomes.
+Required Average on Remaining = (Target Grade x Total Weight - Current Points) / Remaining Weight.
+The more remaining weight, the easier the recovery.

 |---|---|---|